 Experiences with bureaucracies

 One of the advantages of search as a method of discovery is that it can reveal sources from unlikely places.
 The following passage from a role-playing game message board in 2003 is a classic example, showing the effects of changing sickness regimes on employees.
 One member of the board in December 2003 wrote about how frustrated they were both with the level of service from the GP and with the bureaucracy at their workplace.
-‘Since this is the third or so period of illness in as many months, and thanks to the current fascist governmental absence policies, when I go back [to work] I’m going to have to go through and interview with my boss to find out why I’m sick so much (probably the amount of events I go to)’, they wrote.
+‘Since this is the third or so period of illness in as many months, and thanks to the current fascist governmental absence policies, when I go back [to work] I’m going to have to go through an interview with my boss to find out why I’m sick so much (probably the amount of events I go to)’, they wrote.
 While acknowledging their lifestyle probably did not help their recovery, they were obviously frustrated at a GP that ‘says that he can’t do anything till I’ve been off a week’ and refused to see the three illnesses as somehow connected.
 The regulations had indeed been written so that doctors did not have to write sick notes until workers had been ill for a week as part of reforms in the 1980s to reduce the burden of certification on GPs ().
 Clearly, however, this clashed with employers’ disciplinary regimes, especially when claims to sick leave were repeated and short term ( esp. p.
 67).

 There was push back against these disciplinary procedures and rhetoric from management.
 In 2001, the Chairman of the Police Federation was quoted on a site for police officers admonishing the government for insinuating that constables were ‘work-shy’ and ‘infected by a sick note epidemic’, finding any way they could to secure a lucrative early retirement.
 Public sector workers had long been accused of such inefficiencies ().
 Telephone staff employed in the General Post Office in the 1950s were chastised for ‘tea-drinking and form filling [and taking] a day off whenever they feel like it’ ().
 The New Labour government had also promised a ‘clamp down on civil servants’ sick pay’ in 2004 ().
 This pressure on public employees was another way of proving their financial prudence to those who might vote for the Conservatives.